CodeYourFuture/syllabus/docs/js-core-1/week-3/lesson.md

 ## PD (Developer thinking)

+**Session objective:** This session highlights the importance of critical thinking for developers, and provides methods to form good arguments.

 [Developer thinking slides](https://docs.google.com/presentation/d/1Cd-QCjZXCgrC70fkzfHWiAnVZ3PfpSLtdjbSI3IX5Tg/edit#slide=id.g1fbc3b09af8_0_1)

 Notes for the facilitator: Remember to adapt/update the content in line with your cohort’s needs and arrange timings as needed.

 :::note Exercise (10 min)

+**Exercise objective:** To identify arguments formed through critical thinking

 Put the statements in the slides in the right order.